Police dog killed, suspect injured in officer-involved shooting in Toronto

 When officers arrived on scene, they didn’t locate any shooting victims but did confirm that a firearm had been discharged, police said on Tuesday night.

 While officers were searching for the gunman, an interaction occurred, and a police service dog was shot and killed by a suspect, police said.
-The suspect was also shot by police and was subsequently transported to hospital for treatment.
-The condition of the suspect is not known.
+The suspect, who has been identified by the SIU as a 44-year-old man, was also shot by police and was subsequently transported to hospital for treatment.
+The condition of the man is not known.

 The SIU, the province’s police watchdog, attended the scene on Wednesday morning.